woodcox/city-jekyll/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+The city-jekyll theme uses the following versions of the ruby gems to generate the website.
+The current version is the only one that is supported with security updates.

 | Ruby Gem            | Version | Supported  |
 | --------------------| ------- | ---------  |